MariamKhaled741/portfolio/README.md

 ---

-> 💡 *Crafted with care using HTML, CSS, and JavaScript – combining usability with aesthetics.*
+> 💡 *Crafted with care using HTML, CSS, and JavaScript — my first web project, created with love and ambition for a future that blends data science and front-end development.*